skfatima-codes/Lab-Task-3/README.md

 # Introduction
-I am currently a student in the 2nd semester of the BS Computer Science program at the Department of Computer Science, University of Karachi UBIT.
+I am currently a student in the 2nd semester of the BS Computer Science program at the Department of Computer Science (UBIT), University of Karachi .
 This project demonstrates my understanding of encapsulation, composition, and the command pattern in Java by building a Turtle Drawing System.

 # Purpose
 This Java-based project simulates a simple turtle drawing system using the Command Pattern.
 It interprets a string of characters as commands to move and turn a turtle with a pen on a canvas.
 Each command is encapsulated in its own class, and the turtle draws as it moves forward.